 Seraphinite is also known for connecting with the devic realm and tends to have a stronger effect when used in nature.
 Seraphinite clears blockages in the chakras and enhances the aura, and it can have beneficial effects for both the wearer and the person nearby.
 Seraphinite also makes a great crystal to keep in the home, office, or even the car, where it can emit its protective, angelic energies out into the environment.
 Seraphinite can be used by experienced, spiritual adepts to raise the Kundalini energies up along the spinal column.

 Seraphinite is well-known as a superb healing crystal, offering balance and strength where these qualities are lacking.
-Physically, Seraphinite is known for helping cellular issues such as cancer, assisting in the regeneration of healthy cells.
 Many crystal healers love Seraphinite for its ability to bring light energy into the DNA, for accelerated healing.
 Its ability to focus on the Heart and Crown Chakras adds to its healing effects in these regions of the body.

 Physically, Seraphinite can aid with the delivery and assimilation of vitamins and minerals in the various organs of the body.
 Seraphinite also can enhance weight loss and the detoxification process.
 Use Seraphinite when warding off the chills or for fighting an infection.

 Vibration: Number 1 (Serafina), 6 (Clinochlore) and 7 (Seraphinite)